 Spotlight: Meags & Me, Mother and Daughter Team – Kristi & Meagan

-The whimsical and contemporary designs with Meags & Me patterns are fresh and attainable for quilters of all experience.
+This mother/daughter team has found a common creative passion, and they make the most of it!
+They design fun and happy quilts and share how to make them with the rest of us.
+The whimsical and contemporary designs of Meags & Me patterns are fresh and attainable for quilters of all experience.
 Such a pleasure to share a little bit more about them!

 How long have you been sewing and quilting?
 How did you get started?
 And, what is your creative niche?